useperform/perform/docs/tutorial/contact.rst

         }
     }

-And a doctrine mapping file, but only include the new ``favouriteBike`` property:
+Then create a doctrine mapping file, but only include the new ``favouriteBike`` property:

 .. code-block:: yml